browserengineering/book/book/invalidation.md

 ```

 Make sure all other uses of the `style` field use either `read` or
 `get`; it should be pretty clear which is which.

-We've now protected
-the `width` and `style` properties, so we can finally skip line layout
+We've now protected all of the fields read during line wrapping.
+That
-when it's unchanged.
-To begin with, we only want to do line layout if
+means the `children` field's dirty flag now correctly tracks whether
-the `children` field is dirty:
+line-wrapping can be skipped.
+Let's make use of that:

 ``` {.python}
 class BlockLayout: